 With regards to use of mechanical aids to create my fantasy art: Did you know the old masters traced?
 To create his immortal "Mona Lisa" Leonardo Da Vinci used "Camera Obscura" which is two mirrors set at 45 degree angles around the corner with parchment over it to trace onto.
 Michaelangelo used a similar technique for the Sistine Chapel.
 Think that makes it too quick and easy?
 You'll find once you've finally got that outline done right you're a long, long, way from being finished in any medium... if these men who set the standard for realistic excellence used them, why shouldn't those who come after them be permitted?
 Simple, because this is one of the most carefully guarded "secrets of the old masters" and most people don't know very much about art history...
 When asked why I usually work from photos I like to re-tell Norman Rockwell's story about having to paint a chicken: He set it up on a stump in a barn and goes to painting.
 The chicken moves it's head.
 He moves it back.
 The chicken jumps down.
 He puts it back.
 He goes to paint. now the chicken decides to make a break for it... he chases it down clucking and screaming and puts it back.
 Now it knows he's going to have it for dinner and it goes completely berserk.
 The next day, he came in and set the chicken back, snapped it's picture, and the photo held nice and still."
 When asked why I usually work from photos I like to re-tell Norman Rockwell's story about having to paint a chicken: He set it up on a stump in a barn and goes to painting.
 The chicken moves it's head.
 He moves it back.
 The chicken jumps down.
 He puts it back.
 He goes to paint. now the chicken decides to make a break for it... he chases it down clucking and screaming and puts it back.
 Now it knows he's going to have it for dinner and it goes completely berserk.
 The next day, he came in, put the chicken back up and snapped it's picture, and the picture held completely still...

 I have built up an enormous library of original 35 mm source photos for use in my Fantasy Art.
 For decades I have been seeking out the most beautiful models and sometimes their boyfriends and bringing them in for sessions into my photography studio.
 Using a strategy employed by J. W. Waterhouse, my wistful and graceful female models cannot be underestimated in their contribution to the stunning beauty and the potential for lasting appeal of my work.
 I am always make sure to both pay them for their time and also the rights and with the exception of my closest friends and family who are always making cameo appearances I get a written contract.
 The law with regards to rights to photography is simple- if you own the negative you own the rights.
 This is the main reason I use my own photographs.
 With regards to using copyrighted material as a reference- When you have to paint a wombat you can't fake it- you need a picture!
-The law understands this and automatically grants provision - within reasonable limits; when using copyrighted sources for reference the source image must be sufficiently transformed in overall appearance in the translation so as not to be what the law calls "confusingly similar"... if it's newer than 1928 you can bet it's probably copyrighted- if it's newer than 1999 under the millennial copyright act it is automatically copyrighted without even filing.
-This new law is clear and easy to understand as well as great for creative artists and their estates, who will hold rights for one hundred years after the artists death."
+The law understands this and automatically grants provision - within reasonable limits; when using copyrighted sources for reference the source image must be sufficiently transformed in overall appearance in the translation so as not to be what the law calls "confusingly similar"... if it's newer than 1923 you can bet it's probably copyrighted- if it's newer than 1999 under the millennial copyright act it is automatically copyrighted without even filing.
+This new law is clear and easy to understand as well as great for creative artists and their estates, who will hold rights for seventy years after the artists death."

 ~ Howard David Johnson M M I V